GT-EmoryMINDlab/preproc-docs/README.md

 * *FileNotFoundError: File <SUBJECT_DIR>/<NII_FILE> does not exist!*
     * The data config is incorrect or not specified, check 'anat' and 'scan' variables are accurate.

+If you're having trouble creating virtual environments for python, the following points may be helpful:

+* Avoid running anything in python as root ('sudo') if possible.
+If you see a permission error while installing, it could be caused by installing something related to python as root.
+Try uninstalling and reinstalling again.
+* The '--user' flag from Section 1.3 is used to install virtulenvwrapper for a singular user.
+You may otherwise see permission errors.

+If the package was installed successfully but you receive an error when attempting to create a virtual environment with 'mkvirtualenv', your shell may not know the location of the virtualenvwrapper script.
+In your terminal, you can try to find the script and execute it:

+    # Find the location of the script
+    $ which virtualenvwrapper.sh

+    # Execute the script, location depends on the path returned above
+    $ source /usr/local/bin/virtualenvwrapper.sh

+If "which virtualenvwrapper.sh" returns a "virtualenvwrapper.sh not found" message, you may need to configure your PATH variable properly, as it probably can't find the parent directory of the virtualenvwrapper installation.
+You can try something like the below command if you know where the virtualenvwrapper.sh is located:

+    # Add a new path to your PATH variable, where <USER_NAME> is your username

+    # Probable MacOS location
+    $ export PATH="/home/<USER_NAME>/.local/bin:$PATH"

+    # Probable Linux location
+    $ export PATH="/usr/bin:$PATH"

+If you can create virtual environments after running the above commands, you may want to add the script location to your shell configuration file.
+If nothing above solved your issue, two additional environment variables can be specified in your shell configuration that may resolve the issue (for bash this is ~/.bashrc, other shells may use a different file).

+    export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3
+    export WORKON_HOME=$HOME/.virtualenvs
+    source /usr/local/bin/virtualenvwrapper.sh